ampproject/amphtml/spec/amp-video-interface.md

     gulp check-video-interface-list --fix

-  Link check disables to allow new extensions added in a pull request.
+  Link check disabled to allow new extensions added in a pull request.
 -->

 <!-- markdown-link-check-disable -->